Lake Ontario Area Recycling Resources

 Did you know that most takeaway coffee cups contain a plastic lining to keep the cup heat-proof and leak-proof?
 Coffee cups are often mistakenly thrown in the recycling bin because people commonly think they are made only of paper.
 To set the record straight, plastic-lined coffee cups are not recyclable.

-Black plastics
+Black Plastics

 Certain regions, including Toronto and York, do not accept black plastics, like takeout containers, into their recycling streams because the market for black plastic is small and it is costly for recycling facilities to sort.